marty-oehme/topen/README.md

 And you can open any note with your usual taskwarrior workflow, by doing `task note <id>`.

+Provide a taskwarrior task id or uuid and `topen` creates a new note file or lets you edit an existing one.
+Additionally it adds a small annotation to the task to let you see that there exists a note file next time you view the task.

 That's all there is to it.

+Everything should just work as-is without additional configuration in most modern taskwarrior setups.

+But if you want, many settings can be configured through your taskrc file, environment variables, or cli options, see below.

 ## Installation